ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 ```
 1) Login to Jumbox ec2-isntance by -
-	ssh -i "cmpe281-us-west-1.pem" ubuntu@<jumpbox public IP or public DNS> using your AWS 	    pem file
+ssh -i "cmpe281-us-west-1.pem" ubuntu@<jumpbox public IP or public DNS> using your AWS pem file.
 e.g ssh -i "cmpe281-us-west-1.pem" ubuntu@ec2-13-57-31-201.us-west-		1.compute.amazonaws.com

 2) Now to login to your private EC2 to install mongo on it we need to transfer the pem file from your local onto the jumbox to use it to 	login to node1 ec2 isntance
-	Open a new terminal then do - scp -i cmpe281-us-west-1.pem <pem file to transfer> 		ubuntu@<public IP for jumbox>:/tmp
+Open a new terminal then do -
+scp -i cmpe281-us-west-1.pem <pem file to transfer> 	ubuntu@<public IP for jumbox>:/tmp

 Now your file is being tranferred to the Jumbox temp folder.
 Use that file to login to the private node1 isntance by doing ssh

 3) Install mongoDB on ubuntu
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 9DA31620334BD75D9DCB49F368818C72E52529D4

 echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu xenial/mongodb-	org/4.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb.list

 sudo apt update
 sudo apt install mongodb-org

 4) MongoDB Keyfile
 		openssl rand -base64 741 > keyFile